 If he continues barking, then you haven't asserted yourself as the alpha leader, so you need to be more dominant.
 A highly sensitive Sheltie won't test you but a dominant one will!

 Crucially, don't make the all too common mistake of yelling wildly at him - this just excites him and barks him up even more.
-Once your dog accepts you're the boss, he'll fall into a submissive state, his body will let go of the excited tension and he'll avert your gaze.
+Once your dog accepts you're the boss, he'll return into a submissive state, his body will let go of the excited tension and he'll avert your gaze.

 When this happens, praise your Sheltie lots and give him a treat for being a calm-submissive member of the pack.